ArnoVdH/photoblog/content/blog/2020/donations.md

 **Why?** I've been following him for quite some years on Instagram and I like both his artstyle as his demeanor (he has some nice anti-fascist illustrations too).

 ### Floréal
+**Who?** [Ondergrond.org](https://ondergrond.org/about/more) is a locally hosted Mastodon instance run by and for some alternative Ghent queer people.
+After my own experiment at hosting Fediverse instances, I decided to join this one because why fumble yourself when someone more knowledgable and trustworthy offers a better experience?

+**Why?** Hosting costs money, simple as that.
+I know that from my own experience now.
+I wanted to contribute my part.

 ### Prairial